Networking involves relationships - between a job seeker and a firm, between classmates, between Penn Law and its alumni.

 - Class Agents: Class agents, elected at graduation each year, serve as liaisons between the class and the Law School.
 For more info, please contact Nicole Ford at email@example.com.

 - Alumni Club & GOLD Leaders: Club leaders in the 34 regional/affinity clubs help select and plan events in their city.
 Club representatives may also serve on the Law Alumni Society Board of Managers.
-Please contact Rachel McQuaid at email@example.com.
+Please contact Kim Benenhaley at firstname.lastname@example.org.

 - Penn @Work: Alumni at law firms throughout the U.S. coordinate activities and fundraising among their fellow graduates at the firm.
 For more info, please contact Nicole Ford at email@example.com.